 KGE provides all sheets, all fleece blankets, and all sleeping mats for children.
 Soft music is played in the background to help the energy of the room to become still, quiet, and relaxing and overall comforting for the children.
 This gives children the opportunity to slow down and unwind.
 Naps are not required; any child is free to read books, do puzzles, coloring, or any quiet activity.
 The state of Maine requires by law to provide children a minimum of one hour for quiet time for any child in a program over four hours.
 We ask parents to bring in one pillowcase with your child’s name on it if they will be staying at KGE for quiet time.
 We wash children’s sheets and blankets weekly, and we wash all mats on a weekly basis as well.

-Kidz Go Eco has a one-time registration fee of $150.00.
+Kidz Go Eco has an annual re-registration fee of $150.00.
 The first week and second week tuition is due in advance for Preschool and Childcare students if registering for the very first time.

 All children must be re-registered each year from November 5 – January 31, which gives families time to re-register and reserve their child’s space for the following year.
 Parents need to update new Registration Form only, and do not need to complete a new enrollment packet.
 If a child is not re-registering by January 31, the family is forfeiting their child’s space for the following calendar year.
 Each year we will need updated parent information, updated immunizations, and all current custody documents are needed if applicable.